performant-software/dm-2/README.md

 docker-compose logs -f -t
 ```

-After boot completes, the app should be up and running on `localhost:443`.
+After boot completes, the app should be up and running on `localhost:443` (see above note about HTTPS and production).

 You may stop the application at any time by opening another shell in the same `dm-2` directory and running:
 ```sh